FairfieldAfterDark/metro-publisher-import/README.md

 ### Importing Listings

-If you wish to import data directly from a CSV file into Metro Publisher you can do so using the following script:
+If you wish to import data directly from a CSV file into Metro Publisher you can do so using the following command:

 ```
 php import.php import-file.csv